The Internal State of an LLM Knows When It's Lying: Results

 \section{Results}

-We compare the performance of SAPLMA against two different baselines.
+We compare the performance of SAPLMA against three different baselines.
 The first is BERT, for which we train a classifier (with an identical architecture to the one used by SAPLMA) on the BERT embeddings of each sentence.
-Since we train on the embeddings of all topics except the topic that is tested, we expect that the BERT embeddings will perform very poorly, as they focus on the semantics of the statement rather than on whether a statement is true or false.
-Our second baseline is a few shot-learner.
-This baseline is an attempt to reveal whether the LLM itself ``consciously knowns'' whether a statement is true or false.
+Our second baseline is a few shot-learner using OPT-6.7b.
+This baseline is an attempt to reveal whether the LLM itself ``knows'' whether a statement is true or false.
 Unfortunately, any attempts to explicitly prompt the LLM in a `zero-shot'' manner to determine whether a statement is true or false completely failed with accuracy levels not going beyond 52\%.
 Therefore, we use a few shot-query instead, which provided the LLM with truth values from the same topic it is being tested on.
-Note that this is very different from our methodology in this paper, but was necessary for obtaining some results.
+Note that this is very different from our methodology, but was necessary for obtaining some results.
 Namely, we provided few statements along with the ground-truth label, and then the statement in question.
 We recorded the probability that the LLM assigned to the token ``true'' and to the token ``false''.
 Unfortunately, the LLM had a tendency to assign higher values to the ``true'' token; therefore, we divided the probability assigned to the ``true'' token by the one assigned to the ``false'' token.
 Finally, we considered the LLM's prediction ``true'' if the value was greater than the average, and ``false'' otherwise.
 We tested a 3-shot and a 5-shot version.
+The third baseline, given a statement `X', we measure the probabilities (using OPT-6.7) of the sentences “It is true that X”, and “It is false that X”, and pick the higher probability (considering only the probabilities for X, not the added words).
+This normalizes the length and frequency factors.